Ephesus: Where is the Love?

 "The words of him who holds the Seven Stars in his right hand and who walks among the seven golden lampstands..."

 What do you notice is consistent in this passage?
 What's the theme between stars and lampstands?

 They give light, don't they?

 This is how God views the church.
 This is how Jesus views the church.

-Paul says in Philippians that you shine like lights in the world.
-So that when Jesus walks among the lampstands and holds the stars in his hand, it's as if
+Paul says in Philippians that "you shine like lights in the world," so when Jesus walks among the lampstands and holds the stars in his hand, it's as if

 "I know your works."

 When Paul gets to the end of 1 Corinthians 15, which is all about the resurrection of Jesus Christ, and he gets to the "therefore" of talking about the resurrection, he says: